flotools/flotools/README.md

 Where 2 actions are listed, double tapping the key will perform the second action.

 * Toggle Inspector on or off: /
-* Speak Track Name, Select Track Pop-Up Menu: t
+* Speak And Select Track/Show Right-Click Menu: t
 * Speak/Open Inserts A through J:	1 through 0 on the numbers row
 * Assign Inserts A through J:	Command+1 through 0 on the numbers row
  * Note that Command+1 through 5 are also shortcuts for selecting Pro Tools presets.
 Turn off the inspector to access these shortcuts.
 See the Pro Tools Keyboard Shortcuts pdf for more details.